Legislation

 Abolish same-day voter registration, thereby decreasing and discouraging voter participation.

-Require noncitizens to record their personal information in a voter registry.
+Require noncitizens to record their personal information in a voter registry that is permanent and not regularly updated or maintained, thereby further compromising electoral integrity.

-This creates a security and privacy risk for noncitizens if the Department of Homeland Security (DHS) were to seize this data from the city.
-Under the Trump Administration, DHS and ICE have become infamously known to regularly violate the 4th and 5th Amendment rights of both natural-born citizens and immigrants.
+This creates a security and privacy risk for noncitizens if the Department of Homeland Security (DHS) were to seize this data from the city (whether legally or not).

 These are the reasons why we're telling the City Council to LEAVE THE LAW ALONE!